George Anthony Cary

 Robert M. Ogilvie.
 Courtesy of Tonbridge School.

-Robert Maxwell Ogilvie was born on 5 June 1932.
+Ogilvie was born on 5 June 1932.
 He was educated at Rugby and Balliol College, Oxford (1950-54) where he earned a first in Mods and Greats.
 He was elected a fellow of Clare College, Cambridge, but returned to Balliol as a fellow and tutor in 1957.
 During this time he wrote "Latin & Greek" on the historical role of the classics in English education and society; "The Romans and their Gods" on Roman religion; "Commentary on Livy I-V".
 Robert was Headmaster of Tonbridge School in Kent from 1970-1975.
 In 1972 he was elected to the British Academy and published an Oxford Classical Text of Livy I-V and "Early Rome and the Etruscans".
 In 1975 he was appointed Chair of Humanity at St. Andrews.
 He became co-editor of Classical Quarterly in 1977, and in 1978 published "The Library of Lactantius".
 In addition, he was Visiting Special Lecturer, University of Toronto 1965-66; Visiting Professor, Yale 1969; and Visiting Fellow, Johannesburg 1969.
 He died on 5 November 1981 at age 49.